CTFJournal/ctfjournal.github.io/_posts/2023-04-13-simple-ctf.md

 ![img9](/assets/images/easyctf/img9.png)

-Whith this, the room is now complete!
+With this, the room is now complete!